-Each student will be provided a grade at the end of every term.
-Grades will also be placed in the student's official record, maintained by the school's registrar, to which IMCS has access.
+Each student will be provided course grades at the end of every term.
+Grades will also be placed in the student's official record, maintained by the school's registrar, to which the NSUOC Program Office has access.
 The student may access their unofficial transcript through WebStar.
 This transcript shows current status of grades and earned semester hours for all courses completed and/or attempted.